So you want to find out if FluentU is worthy of your money?

-Most notably, the Newbie courses offered within FluentU for some of the languages.
-These are mostly audio-only and are not as interesting as the video content.
+Thus, there are Newbie courses.
+But they are mostly audio-only and not as interesting as the video content.

 When you start your FluentU experience with a Newbie Course, you may find yourself thinking: Is that it?

 FluentU is not Really for Beginners…

 FluentU is a tool that especially caters to the intermediate and advanced learner.
-These people need to engage the real spoken version of the language instead of the courses’ version.
+These people need to engage the real-world version of the language.
+Not some course’s version.

 And it’s fluent…

-That is: they keep adding new videos all the time, meaning that you can keep learning new stuff even if you’re at an advanced level.
-In the Learn Vocab feature you simply indicate which words you already know, and rapidly: you’re learning exactly what you need to learn.
+That is: they keep adding new videos all the time.
+So you can keep learning new stuff even if you’re at an advanced level.

-A traditional language course can get you to an intermediate level.
-To become fluent you need to converse and use real world materials.
+A more traditional language course/app can get you to an intermediate level.

 FluentU can help you with the latter.